Facial tissue

 A box containing tissues, with one protruding from it.

 Facial tissue and paper handkerchief refers to a class of soft, absorbent, disposable papers that are intended for using on the face.
 They are disposable alternatives for cloth handkerchiefs.
-These terms are frequently used to describe the category of paper tissue, usually sold in boxes, that is designed to facilitate the expulsion of nasal mucus from the nose (nose-blowing) although it may refer to other types of facial tissues such as napkins and wipes.
+These terms are frequently used to describe the category of paper tissue, usually sold in boxes, designed to facilitate the expulsion of nasal mucus from the nose (nose-blowing), although it may refer to other types of facial tissues such as napkins and wipes.

 Facial tissues are commonly referred to as "tissues", or (in Canada and the United States) by the generic trademark "Kleenex", which popularized the invention and its usage outside of Japan.

 Manufacture

 Boxes of facial tissues arranged on a shelf for sale.

 Facial tissue and paper handkerchiefs are made from the lowest basis weights tissue paper (14–18 g/m^{2}).
 The surface is often made smoother by light calendering.
 These paper types consist usually of 2–3 plies.
 Because of high quality requirements the base tissue is normally made entirely from pure chemical pulp, but might contain added selected recycled fiber.
 The tissue paper might be treated with softeners, lotions or added perfume to get the right properties or "feeling".
 The finished facial tissues or handkerchiefs are folded and put in pocket-size packages or a box dispenser.

 Facial tissue may contain non-biodegradable additives for strength.